holmesrichards/herovco/README.md

 * The CEM3340 datasheet specifies a 10k resistor from pin 4 to ground; for the AS3340, 51k is specified.
 The Kassutronics design has a 280k path to ground!
 I don't know why this resistance was increased or what its effect is.
 This is a pull down resistor that determines the lower voltage level of the pulse shape.
 It seems unlikely a higher value than spec would pose a problem.

 * There are several reported problems with the 3340 pulse wave: The frequency/PWM correlation mentioned above, oscillations on falling edge, and bad pulse shape at high frequency.
+The AS3340A may fix some or all of these.
+See if so, and if not, see if they can be remedied.
 To address the first of these:

     * Trumac22 [recommends](https://lookmumnocomputer.discourse.group/t/as3340-vco-w-hard-soft-sync-fm-modulation/249/30)

         * 100nf ceramic cap from pin 4 to ground
         * 100nf cap from pin 14 to ground - don’t ask me why.

     * From Kassutronics, the -5 V regulator connected to pin 3 instead of using the internal Zener has been suggested as helpful in controlling the frequency/PWM problem.
+Even if the AS3340A does not have such a problem, it is recommended in the datasheet: "To minimize self-heating and improve thermo-stability it is recommended to keep VEE = -5V (external power supply)."

     * Alfa has a [recommended fix](http://www.alfarzpp.lv/eng/sc/AS3340%20tip%20VCO%20_%20PWM%20.pdf).